 This is a foolproof method of roasting and will be my go-to recipe for Brussels sprouts.
-The secret is using a hot oven and enough olive oil to nicely coat them so they’ll brown well.
+The secret is using a hot oven and enough olive oil to nicely coat them, so they’ll brown well.
 They turn out crispy on the outside and tender on the inside.
-And the parm adds a nice salty flavor to the sprouts.
+And the parmesan cheese adds a nice salty flavor to the sprouts.
 I also put a little garlic powder on them for additional flavor.

 There are lots of additions that you can use to up the flavor, you might want to try: smoked paprika (1 tsp), Italian seasoning (2 tsp), balsamic vinegar and honey (1 tbsp and 1 tsp), bacon bits (2 or 3 strips of crispy bacon mixed in).